decoy/blog/source/_posts/2018-10-01-starter-process.md

 This part requires both teams, product management and development, to sit down and discuss the next items.
 Stories are gone over and prioritized.
 Questions are asked and answered.

-In the end, you'll have a week or two of work sorted onto the 'todo' column of your card wall.
+Product management, however, is responsible for adding the stories to the TODO column, sorted by priroity.
+In the end, you should have a week or two of work sorted onto the 'TODO' column of your card wall.

 ## Special considerations